 400 West Superior St.

 You may have received an Administrative Notice of Ordinance Violation directly from a police officer or one may have been mailed to you.
 You may have the option to pre-pay certain citations, but it is not always in your best interest to do so.
-Typically, if the ordinance violation is not listed on the back of your ticket with a pre-payment option, you must appear for an adminstrative hearing on the date and time as shown.
+Typically, if the ordinance violation is not listed on the back of your ticket with a pre-payment option, you must appear for an administrative hearing on the date and time as shown.
 An attorney can typically appear on your behalf and avoid the need for you to appear in court in-person.

-Having an attorney present to handle your Chicago ordinance violation can make a significant difference in the outcome of your case and may be required, as discussed above.
+Having an attorney present to handle your Chicago ordinance violation can make a significant difference in the outcome of your case.
 There are various procedures a police officer must follow in order to issue a valid ordinance violation.
-Our attorneys represent clients on a wide variety of municipal ordinance violations at 400 W. Superior St. and throughout the Chicagoland area.
-Feel free to contact our office to discuss your case.
+We are able to negotiate fines with the City and, when possible, challenge improperly issued citations.